-Batteries give off explosive gases.
+Batteries produce explosive gases.
 Keep sparks, flame, cigarettes, etc. well away.
-If using or charging the battery in an enclosed area, make sure that it is well ventilated.
+If using or charging the battery in an enclosed space, make sure that it is well ventilated.
 Always shield your eyes when working near batteries.

 KEEP OUT OF THE REACH OF CHIL-DREN.